Aldrich Ames: Post-sentence

-Ames is Federal Bureau of Prisons prisoner #40087-083, serving his life sentence in the medium-security Federal Correctional Institution (FCI) in Terre Haute, Indiana.
+Ames is incarcerated by the Federal Bureau of Prisons as prisoner #40087-083, serving his life sentence in the medium-security Federal Correctional Institution (FCI) in Terre Haute, Indiana, and at the Federal Correctional Institution (FCI) in Cumberland, Maryland.

 The CIA was criticized for not focusing on Ames sooner, given the obvious increase in his standard of living.
-There was a "huge uproar" in Congress when CIA Director James Woolsey decided that no one in the agency would be dismissed or demoted.
+There was a "huge uproar" in Congress when CIA Director James Woolsey decided that no one in the agency would be dismissed or demoted in relation to Ames' espionage.
 "Some have clamored for heads to roll in order that we could say that heads have rolled," Woolsey declared.
 "Sorry, that's not my way."
-Woolsey resigned under pressure.
+Woolsey later resigned under pressure.

-Ames' attorney, Plato Cacheris, had threatened to litigate the legality of FBI searches and seizures in Ames' home and office without conventional search warrants, although Ames' guilty plea made the threat moot.
-Congress then passed a new law giving that specific power to the Foreign Intelligence Surveillance Court.
+Ames' attorney, Plato Cacheris, threatened to litigate the legality of the FBI's searches and seizures in Ames' home and office without conventional search warrants, although Ames' guilty plea made the threat moot.
+Congress then passed a new law that granted specific power to the Foreign Intelligence Surveillance Court to authorize such searches.
+Ames was ineligible for a death sentence due to the uproar about the execution of Julius and Ethel Rosenberg, who were convicted of carrying out espionage for the Soviet Union and were executed at Sing Sing in Ossining, New York, in June 1953.
+Following Ames' espionage, however, Congress reinstated the death penalty for foreign espionage.